 Achieving and maintaining the highest standards for research ethics, including scientific integrity, are central responsibilities of research performing organizations and institutions of higher education today.
-To meet these responsibilities, TU Research Ethics Coordination has been set up in the Vice Rectorate for Research and Innovation to provide support and services in all questions concerning research ethics and research integrity for the entire university.
+To meet these responsibilities, TU Service Unit of Responsible Research Practices has been set up in the Vice Rectorate for Research and Innovation to provide support and services in all questions concerning research ethics and research integrity for the entire university.

 Research Information Systems

 The division of Research Information Systems supports TU Wien in this ongoing profile sharpening within the framework of regular evaluations and continuous analyses and guides the strategic development of the research information systems at TU Vienna.

 We are a coordination office for interdisciplinary and transdisciplinary networking in research.
 We offer an open network and serve as a communication platform for researchers throughout all of TU Wien, with the aim of facilitating new ideas and collaborations and developing holistic cross-faculty solutions.

 Research Marketing organises presentations relating to our key areas for shared TU Wien stands at trade fairs, and supports appearances of research groups at the specialist fairs.